PatriciaMaureen/Bike_traffic_in_Hamburg_Germany/README.md

 # Bike traffic in Hamburg (Germany)

+This is my final Project for the Data Analytics Bootcamp.

 # Context
 The dataset includes comprehensive traffic data from all locations in Hamburg where bicycle traffic is recorded by infrared detectors 24 hours a day, every day of the year.
 This data collection effort ensures continuous and detailed monitoring of bicycle traffic patterns across the city.